-Dr. Kenneth Chang is a board-certified UCI Health internist and gastroenterologist who specializes in interventional endoscopy for esophageal and gastrointestinal disorders.
+Dr. Kenneth Chang is a board-certified UCI Health gastroenterologist who specializes in interventional endoscopy for esophageal and gastrointestinal disorders.
+He is also the executive director of the UCI Health Digestive Health Institute.

 He is an expert in endoscopic ultrasound (EUS), EUS-guided fine needle aspiration, EUS-guided intervention and endoscopic retrograde cholangiopancreatography.
 He is also skilled in the endoscopic treatment of gastroesophageal reflux disease, endoscopic mucosal resection, laser-induced endomicroscopy, optical coherence tomography, radiofrequency and cryoablation therapy for Barrett’s esophagus and esophageal cancer.